|

 Taking a bath is a fantastic way to wind down for the day and get ready for nighttime sleep.
 Since most kids don’t take baths before naps, this can be a cue to end the day and sleep for the night.

 If you’d like to extend bath time, include fun activities like bubbles, bath “paint,” or color tablets.
-Bring bath time toys or water-safe books into the water.
+Bring bath toys or water-safe books into the water.
 Then, towel off, slather lotion if needed, and dress in pajamas.

 13. Bedtime routine

 Finally, you can put your little one to bed and get settled in for the night.
 Once she’s changed into pajamas, include a few rituals into your bedtime routine.
+For instance, you can:

 • Brush her teeth